-The result is determined as the difference between the reliably, revenue is recognized using the percentage- of realizable value of goods/services delivered and costs and completion method by reference to the services provided up to other expenses over the year.
-Income from transactions is the balance sheet date. recognized in the year in which it is realized.
-The project result is determined as the difference between project income and 4.4 Cost of operations project costs.
-Project income is the contractually agreed Cost of (project) operations is defined as direct and indirect income and income from supplemental and additional work, costs that can be allocated to the projects, which includes claims and fees, if and to the extent likely to be realized and costs of raw materials and production supplies, costs of work able to be reliably determined.
-Project costs are costs relating contracted out and other external costs, personnel costs and directly to the project, which are generally allocated to project other operating expenses that can be allocated to cost of activities and can be apportioned to the project, and other sales costs that can be contractually allocated to the client.
-If it is likely that total project costs will exceed total project income, 4.5 General and administrative expenses expected losses are immediately recognized in the income General and administrative expenses are defined as those statement.
+The result is determined as the difference between the realizable value of goods/services delivered and costs and other expenses over the year.
+Income from transactions is recognized in the year in which it is realized.
+The project result is determined as the difference between project income and project costs.
+Project income is the contractually agreed income and income from supplemental and additional work, claims and fees, if and to the extent likely to be realized and able to be reliably determined.
+Project costs are costs relating directly to the project, which are generally allocated to project activities and can be apportioned to the project, and other costs that can be contractually allocated to the client.
+If it is likely that total project costs will exceed total project income, expected losses are immediately recognized in the income statement.
 This loss is included in cost of sales.